CME/CEU & Trainee Certification

 Each Spotlight module offers a unique opportunity for medical trainees to demonstrate competency in patient safety and health care quality.
 Residency programs are under increasing pressure from the Accreditation Council on Graduate Medical Education (ACGME) to show evidence that residents have achieved established learning objectives in topics such as systems-based learning.
 Residents must demonstrate that they can effectively use systematic approaches to reduce errors and improve patient care.
 Program directors may use WebM&M on AHRQ PSNet Spotlight modules as a key component of their "tool box."
 Trainees may print out a certificate verifying successful completion of each module.

-Date of original release: February 1, 2003.
-Release and Termination Dates: July 1, 2015 to June 30, 2018.
-This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of the University of California, San Francisco, School of Medicine (UCSF) and the Agency for Healthcare Research and Quality (AHRQ), US Department of Health and Human Services.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of UCSF and the Agency for Healthcare Research and Quality (AHRQ), US Department of Health and Human Services.
 UCSF is accredited by the ACCME to provide continuing medical education for physicians.

-UCSF designates this Internet activity for a maximum of 12.00 AMA PRA Category 1 Credits™.
+UCSF designates this Enduring Material activity for a maximum of 45.00 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.